Workplace Culture & Solutions During our Hybrid Coming of Age

 Video conferencing can’t always check all the boxes.

-The ability for remote workers, customers, or providers to teleport into a space and experience it in an immersive, real-feel way can be the difference between participation and satisfaction, consideration and decision.
+The ability for workers, customers, or providers to teleport into a space and experience it in an immersive, real-feel way can be the difference between participation and satisfaction, consideration and decision.
 The impact of a fully-autonomous physical presence--being able to move freely in a space and walk alongside other people is intangible.
 Ask any business that depends on the experience of their physical space for its livelihood.
 Telepresence robots deliver on the connection, collaboration, and facilitation that take us beyond the communication capabilities of video conferencing.

 Workplace telepresence robots: Integration > Disruption